cloudcloud/nottify/README.md

 ```
 revel/cmd
 revel/revel
-go-sql-driver/mysql
+code.google.com/p/go-sqlite/go1/sqlite3
 ```

 ##usage
 Initial usage requires processing of base content, after setting up configuration requirements.
-A local mysql database is required, with the DSN being set in the local configuration.
+A local sqlite3 database is required, with the DSN being set in the local configuration.
 This configuration is used all through the application.

 To complete the ingestion of files, ready to be used for the web interface, the ``ingest`` command should be run.
 On the initial run, this command will also set up the necessary tables as is required.